snyamahmoud/LogsAnalysis/README.md

 => project one

-to Run:
+# to Run:

 You will need:

-1.Python3
+1. Python3

-2.VirtualBox
+2. VirtualBox

-3.Vagrant
+3. Vagrant

-Setup
+# Setup

 Install Vagrant And VirtualBox

 Clone this repository

-To Run
+# To Run

 Launch Vagrant VM by running vagrant up, you can the log in with vagrant ssh

 To load the data, use the command psql -d news -f newsdata.sql to connect a database and run the necessary SQL statements.

-The database includes three tables:
+# The database includes three tables:

 1- Authors table